Census Dots

 Native American/Other

-Of the 955 places in Florida, Palm Harbor is the 57th most populous.
+Palm Harbor is ranked the 63rd most populous place in Florida, out of 956 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Palm Harbor was ranked the 57th most populous place in the 2020 Census.

 Palm Harbor's White Population